 A mini muffin tin with mushroom puffs ready for the oven, demonstrating how to pinch the tops to get the proper shape once baked.

 Need more appetizer ideas?
 Try our Cranberry Brie Bites with Jalapeño for a tart, creamy, and spicy bite.
-Our Stuffed Mushrooms Italian-Style are always a party favorite, and the Fried Ravioli with Marinara Dipping Sauce is a guaranteed crowd-pleaser.
+Our Stuffed Mushrooms Italian-Style are always a party favorite, and our Spinach Pinwheels with Fontina Cheese are a guaranteed crowd-pleaser.

 Four mushroom puff pastry appetizers on a small plate, one with a bite out of it to show the interior.